John W. Rogers Jr.: Public service

 Secretary of Labor Thomas Perez (center) speaks at a press conference at Chicago's Center for Economic Progress.
 Rogers is on the far right.

 On February 23, 2008, Rogers became the first African-American winner of a Woodrow Wilson Award from Princeton University for his service to the Princeton alumni community, the Chicago community, the African American community and the financial community.
 In 1994, Time featured him as one of its 50 leaders under 40.
 Rogers is co-chairman of Jesse Jackson's annual Wall Street Project minority conference, chairman of the Chicago Urban League, a member of four corporate boards and was a leading campaigner for Princeton basketball legend and United States Senator Bill Bradley's 2000 United States presidential campaign.
 Three of the boards he serves on are for Fortune 500 companies: Aon Corporation, Exelon Corporation, McDonald's and in 2018 Nike.
 He is a trustee of the University of Chicago.
 He has served numerous civic, educational and arts organizations as a director or trustee, including the Rainbow/PUSH Coalition, and the Chicago Symphony Orchestra.
 At Princeton, he was a trustee of the university from 1990 to 1994 and more recently has served as a member of the Association of Black Princeton Alumni (ABPA) and the Princeton Varsity Club board of directors, as well as the Alumni Schools Committee.
+In 1990, Rogers was elected a trustee of Lake Forest College.
 In the early 1990s, Rogers served as a fundraising leader in Project Vote efforts led by former United States President Barack Obama.
 He has been an advocate for greater diversity in upper-level corporate positions.

 Rogers and his company were part of a network of community partners that supported the Ariel Community Academy, which emphasizes financial literacy in its curriculum.
 He has designed curricula and brings students to board meetings.
 As a result of his money and time investment 80% of the eighth-grade graduates from the academy are accepted at elite area high schools.
 Rogers adopted a class of 40 sixth graders at a cost of $200,000 per year through the "I Have A Dream Foundation".
 He expected to pay for college for about 30 of the students.

 He was part of the inner circle of the Barack Obama presidential campaign.
 He is a long-time Obama associate who serves as the co-chair of Obama's Illinois finance committee and who has been a major fundraiser for Democratic Party candidates.
 He served along with Bill Daley, Pat Ryan, Penny Pritzker and Julianna Smoot on Barack Obama 2009 presidential inauguration committee.
 In June 2009, Rogers became chairman of the University of Chicago Laboratory Schools' board.
 John left the board in 2016.